-Chris Liu represents industrial, commercial, and individual clients in patent litigation, inter partes reviews, trade secret, cross-border IP licensing, and patent prosecution matters.
+Chris Liu represents industrial, commercial, and individual clients in patent litigation, inter partes reviews, International Trade Commission (ITC), Federal Circuit, trade secret, cross-border IP licensing, and patent prosecution matters.

-Chris has successfully represented clients in the United States, Canada, Europe, mainland China, Hong Kong, and Taiwan in a wide variety of technologies.
+Chris has successfully represented clients in the United States, Canada, Europe, mainland China, Hong Kong, and Taiwan.
 His experience includes consumer electronics, integrated circuit (IC) designs, semiconductor equipment, microelectronic devices and packaging, medical devices and diagnostic equipment, big data, block chain, artificial intelligence (AI), telecommunications equipment and network infrastructure, credit cards, privacy and data security, data encryption, electro-optical material and device, MEMS (microelectromechanical systems), mobile web, Fabry-Perot etalon, LED control circuit, tunable laser, tunable filter, fiber optics, optical coherence tomography, variable optical attenuator, hyper-spectral imaging, and fiber optic switches.

-Prior to entering the legal profession, Chris conducted high-energy particle physics research at Fermilab and intracranial electroencephalography (iEEG) brain function research at Harvard Medical School and Boston Children's Hospital.
+Prior to becoming a lawyer, Chris conducted high-energy particle physics research at Fermilab and intracranial electroencephalography (iEEG) brain function research at Harvard Medical School and Boston Children's Hospital.
 He also worked as a software engineer for a major IT company and as a technical marketing specialist at a start-up company.

-Chris maintains an active pro bono practice that includes working with the United States Court of Appeals for Veterans Claims to seek benefit improvements for veterans.
+Chris's pro bono practice includes working with the United States Court of Appeals for Veterans Claims to seek benefit improvements for veterans.

-Chris is a native Mandarin speaker.
-He is a member of American Intellectual Property Law Association and the Asian Pacific American Bar Association.
+Chris is a member of American Intellectual Property Law Association and the Asian Pacific American Bar Association.
 He has spoken on IP issues affecting Asian companies and on big data.

 ITC Recommends GEO Against Inexpensive Slider Devices Sold Through E-Commerce Websites, ITC Blog